jripp23/jripp23/README.md

-### Hi there
+### Hi there 👋🏼
-My name is Juan and I´m from Mexico 🇲🇽
+My name is Juan and I'm from Mexico